Pawkkie/Team-Aquas-Asset-Repo/Pokemon/Sprite Redesigns/Oomer/Eelektross/README.md

 ## Eelektross
-- Credit Oomer and sourapple for use
+- Credit Oomer and SourApple for use

 ![front.png](front.png)